goyanpip/goyanpip_rawfiles/README.md

 - Removes the YouTube "about" info clutter
 - Cleans up the in-video player right-click menu (removes useless entries like "Copy embed code," "Copy debug info," and "Troubleshoot playback issues")
-- Removes the fullscreen top-right overlay of like/dislike and the live chat tab (so freaking useless and stupid!!!!!)
+- Removes the fullscreen top-right overlay of like/dislike and the live chat tab

-### 💡 Suggested additions / ideas for expanding this

-Since you asked for more feature ideas, here are a few directions worth considering for future entries (not yet implemented — just suggestions):

 - **`youtube.com##ytd-mealbar-promo-renderer`** — hides the "Try YouTube Premium" mealbar popup that appears mid-browsing.
 - **`youtube.com##ytd-popup-container:has(yt-mealbar-promo-renderer)`** — broader catch for Premium upsell popups.
 - **`www.youtube.com##ytd-merch-shelf-renderer`** — removes the merch shelf under videos.
 - **`www.youtube.com##ytd-ad-slot-renderer`** — general ad-slot container hider (test carefully, this can be broad).
-- Consider splitting the filter list into logical sections (YouTube / Google / Social / Misc) with clear headers, since the list has grown quite large and is getting hard to scan.
-- A **changelog table** at the bottom (date, site, what was fixed) might be more readable than inline `!` date comments once the list gets even longer.

 ### 📄 License / Notes